 - a.
 Students enrolled in health manpower, statewide or regional programs - b.
-Military personnel and dependents that are stationed in the county or have a domicile in the county - c.
-Nursing students who reside outside of Maryland and agree to work fulltime in the state for at least two years in a hospital or related institution - d.
-Employees of a public or private sector employer that maintains facilities, operates, or does business in the county and has contracted to pay or reimburse the cost of tuition - 2) Maryland residents from outside Washington County
+Active duty military personnel who have been active duty for a period of 30 or more days.
+Spouses and dependents also pay the in-county tuition rate, as long as the individual is continuously enrolled even if there is a subsequent change in permanent duty station of the service member to a location out of the state. - c.
+Members of the Maryland National Guard who submit a letter from their Commanding Officer to receive a one-half off the in-county tuition rate. - d.
+Nursing students who reside outside of Maryland and agree to work fulltime in the state for at least two years in a hospital or related institution - e.
+Employees of a public or private sector employer that maintains facilities, operates, or does business in the county if the College has a signed contract with that employer and if the student submits proof of employment for each semester. - 2) Maryland residents from outside Washington County